GwonwooC/gwonwooc.github.io/README.md

 # GWONWOO (JUSTIN) CHA - Portfolio

 ## About Me
 I recently graduated from Syracuse University with a B.S. in Applied Data Analytics, earning a 3.8 GPA.
-I consider myself a thoughtful, detail-oriented problem solver who enjoys translating data into clear business decisions.
-I specialize in building KPI dashboards, market intelligence models, and data-driven decision support solutions.
+I am a BI/Business Analyst specialized in identifying sales opportunities and turning data into actionable business insights.
 A fun fact about me is that I founded OrangeMarket, a student-run secondhand trading platform, which gave me real experience blending product thinking with analytics.

 ## Education